kgdacalosciascdo/agis-wireframe/docs/OPERATIONS_GUIDE.md

 The Playwright spec uses mocked CMS-10A responses for frontend contract checks.
 If the local Laravel/Vite web server cannot start, report that as an environment failure rather than a passing browser test.
-CMS-11 automation and reminders, CMS-12 reports/exports, AIS, and ARMIS remain deferred.
+At the CMS-10B checkpoint, CMS-11 automation and CMS-12 reports/exports were later phases;
+they are now deployed and verified in the sections below.
+AIS is not implemented, and ARMIS is documented separately.

 CMS-10B verification gate (2026-08-04): the focused reopening specification completed all 6 tests across desktop and mobile after one mobile login-throttle